pingcap/tidb-operator/deploy/aws/README.md

 ### Customize AWS related resources

 By default, the terraform script will create a new VPC.
-You can use an existing VPC by setting `create_vpc` to `false` and specify your existing VPC id and subnet ids to `vpc_id` and `subnets` variables.
+You can use an existing VPC by setting `create_vpc` to `false` and specify your existing VPC id and subnet ids to `vpc_id`, `private_subnet_ids` and `public_subnet_ids` variables.

+**Note:** Reusing VPC and subnets of an existing EKS cluster is not supported yet due to limitations of AWS and Terraform, so only change this option if you have to use a manually created VPC.

 An ec2 instance is also created by default as bastion machine to connect to the created TiDB cluster, because the TiDB service is exposed as an [Internal Elastic Load Balancer](https://aws.amazon.com/blogs/aws/internal-elastic-load-balancers/).
 The ec2 instance has MySQL and Sysbench pre-installed, so you can SSH into the ec2 instance and connect to TiDB using the ELB endpoint.
 You can disable the bastion instance creation by setting `create_bastion` to `false` if you already have an ec2 instance in the VPC.